 Here are some of the pictures I took on my first foray in Berlin.

 Paddylast Inc. claims no credit for images featured on this site unless otherwise noted.
-All pictures and media belong to their righful owners.
-Copyright infringement is not intended and if you are a copyright holder and wish for credits on your images, please let me know and I will be glad to add them.
-If you feel that I have materials on this site that it infringing your copyright material, don’t hesitate to get in touch with me, and I will remove it immediately.
+All pictures and media belong to their rightful owners.
+There is no copyright infringement intended.
+If you are a copyright holder and wish for credits on your images, please let me know, and I will be glad to add them.
+If you feel that I have materials on this site infringing your copyright material, don’t hesitate to get in touch with me, and I will remove it immediately.

-Please also note that this blog is reader-supported.
+Please note that this blog is reader-supported.
 When you buy through links on my site, I may earn an affiliate commission via Amazon Associates Program.
 As an Amazon Associate I earn from qualifying purchases.